Marrakesh: Museums

 Elsewhere in the medina, the Dar El Bacha hosts the Musée des Confluences, which opened in 2017.
 The museum holds temporary exhibits highlighting different facets of Moroccan culture as well as various art objects from different cultures across the world.
-The Tiskiwin Museum is housed in another restored medina mansion and features a collection of artifacts from across the former the trans-Saharan trade routes that were connected to the city.
-Various other small and often privately owned museums also exist in the medina, such as the Musée Boucharouite and the Perfume Museum (Musée du Parfum).
+Various other small and often privately owned museums also exist, such as the Musée Boucharouite and the Perfume Museum (Musée du Parfum).
 Dar Bellarj, an arts center located in a former mansion next to the Ben Youssef Mosque, also occasionally hosts art exhibits.
+The Tiskiwin Museum is housed in another restored medina mansion and features a collection of artifacts from across the former the trans-Saharan trade routes.
 A number of art galleries and museums are also found outside the medina, in Gueliz and its surrounding districts in the new city.
-The Museum of Art and Culture of Marrakesh (MACMA), opened in 2016, houses a collection of Moroccan art objects and photography from the 1870s to 1970s.
-Since 2019, its collection of Orientalist paintings are now housed at its sister museum, the Orientalist Museum in the medina.
-The Museum of African Contemporary Art Al Maaden (MACAAL) is a non-profit art gallery that exhibits contemporary Moroccan and African art.
-The Yves Saint Laurent Museum, opened in 2017 in a new building near the Jardin Majorelle, displays a collection of work spanning the career of French fashion designer Yves Saint Laurent.
-It is a sister museum to the Yves Saint Laurent Museum in Paris.

 Music, theatre and dance

 Two types of music are traditionally associated with Marrakesh.
-Berber music is influenced by Andalusian classical music and typified by its oud accompaniment.
+Moroccan music is influenced by Andalusian classical music and typified by its oud accompaniment.
 By contrast, Gnaoua music is loud and funky with a sound reminiscent of the Blues.
 It is performed on handmade instruments such as castanets, ribabs (three-stringed banjos) and deffs (handheld drums).
 Gnaoua music's rhythm and crescendo take the audience into a mood of trance; the style is said to have emerged in Marrakesh and Essaouira as a ritual of deliverance from slavery.
 More recently, several Marrakesh female music groups have also risen to popularity.

 The Théâtre Royal de Marrakesh, the Institut Français and Dar Chérifa are major performing arts institutions in the city.
-The Théâtre Royal, built by Tunisian architect Charles Boccara, puts on theatrical performances of comedy, opera, and dance in French and Arabic.
-A greater number of theatrical troupes perform outdoors and entertain tourists on the main square and the streets, especially at night.
+The Théâtre Royal, built by Tunisian architect Charles Boccara, puts on theatrical performances of comedy, opera, and dance in Arabic and French.
+A great number of storytellers, musicians and others also perform outdoor shows to entertain locals and tourists on the Jemaa el-Fnaa, especially at night.